Nike Mag

-The Nike MAG is a limited-edition shoe created by Nike Inc. It is a replica of a self-tying shoe featured in the film Back to the Future Part II.
+The Nike MAG is a shoe created by Nike Inc. It is a replica of a self-tying shoe featured in the film Back to the Future Part II.
 The Nike Mag was originally released for sale in 2011 and again in 2016.
 Both launches were in limited quantities.
 The 2011 release was limited to 1,510 pairs, while the 2016 release was limited to 89 pairs.

 Nike has stated Mag is not meant for heavy activity and should not be worn for recreational purposes.
 They were produced mostly for display.

 Background

 Back to the Future, the first in a trilogy of films, was a box office success.
 In 1989, Nike Inc. designer Tinker Hatfield was asked to create a shoe for the second installment of the series, which was partly set in the then-futuristic year of 2015.
 The shoe had features that included light-up panels and self-fastening laces.